 The Tooltip Text is: We ask for your age only for statistical purposes.

-If you saw the above example program you may be a little bit confuse that why we are using JavascriptExecutor.
-Let Us clarify that during writing this article in the Jquery website we have noticed one banner because of that our require element is not visible in the page.
+You may be slightly confused about why we use JavascriptExecutor if you see the above example program.
+Let Us clarify that while writing this article on the JQuery website, we have noticed one banner; because of that, our required element is not visible on the page.

 But our required element is:

-So to make available the required element in the visible area we have to implement the scroll option with JavascriptExecutor & Scroll.
-When you are practice at that time if the banner is not present then you can write the same program without using JavascriptExecutor.
+So, to make the required element available in the visible area, we have to implement the scroll option with JavascriptExecutor & Scroll.
+When you practice at that time, if the banner is absent, you can write the same program without using JavascriptExecutor.

-If you want to learn more about scroll then you can refer the complete article of Scroll Down or UP a Page in Selenium Webdriver.
+To learn more about scrolling, refer to the complete article Scroll Down or UP a Page in Selenium Webdriver.

-I hope this article will help you verifying the tooltip message on your application.
-If you are using any other way or If you are facing any difficulties, then feel free to drop a comment, and we are happy to help you.
+I hope this article will help you verify the tooltip message on your application.
+If you are using any other way or facing any difficulties, feel free to drop a comment, and we are happy to help you.